tbulensOpen/fakeWs/README.md

    FakeWsConfig.yml

-Fakews-env.properties controlls the behavior of the fake web service. urlMappingMissing=ignore  # Values: ignore, missingUrlException keyMissing=ignore         # Values: ignore, missingKeyException dataAlreadyExist=replace  # Post: Values: ignore, replace, writeAfterWriteException dataMissing=ignore        # Get: Values: ignore, missingDataException
+Fakews-env.properties controlls the behavior of the fake web service. urlMappingMissing=ignore keyMissing=ignore dataAlreadyExist=replace
+  dataMissing=ignore

 FakeWsConfig.yml is responsible for each client defining which urls are coming in.
    Each url, then indicates with request parameters makes up the key, along which request parameter makes retrieves the data.